AdobeDocs/journey-optimizer.en/help/using/rn/e-release-notes.md

 <tbody>
 <tr>
 <td>
-<p>You can now create granular frequency capping rules and apply them to different types of marketing communications through rule sets. </p>
+<p>You can now create granular frequency capping rules, and apply them to different types of marketing communications through rule sets.
+This new capability lets you control how often your audiences receive a message by setting cross-channel rules which automatically exclude over-solicited profiles from messages and actions.</p>
+<p>Business rules capability is currently only available as a public beta.</p>
+<p>For more information, refer to the <a href="../configuration/business-rules.md">detailed documentation</a>.</p>
 </td>
 </tr>
 </tbody>